Deepakmalempati/about-me/README.md

 - [Repository](https://github.com/Deepakmalempati/about-me)

 ## About
-This repository will be used to develop a webpage that includes my portfolio this webpage is developed with help of class assignments.
+This repo will be used to learn more about github and web technologies. webpage is developed as part of class assignment.

 ## Recommended tools

-To create a publish a webpage using github, you need to have an account with github. learn some basics of markdown with the help of link provided below and a web browser
+To create a publish a webpage using github, you need to have an account with github. learn some basics of markdown with the help of resources linked down

 1. [Github Account](https://github.com/join)
 1. [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)